martineiribarren/behav_psycholing_somm2025/README.md

 # Developing skills for behavioral experiments in psycholinguistics (SoSe 2025)

-This project was developed under the academic supervision of Dr. Morwenna Hoeks (she/her), affiliated with the Institute of Cognitive Science at the University of Osnabrück.
-Her office is located at Wachsbleiche 27, Room 50/102.
-For academic correspondence or inquiries related to this experiment, she can be contacted via email at morwenna.hoeks@uni-osnabrueck.de.

-This project implements a 2×2 within-item factorial behavioral experiment using the PCIbex platform, designed to investigate how participants evaluate the congruence between a visually presented image and a descriptive sentence containing a gradable adjective.
-The experiment specifically examines the interaction between adjective semantics (lexical content) and visual salience (high vs. low perceptual prominence), using judgments elicited via binary (yes/no) responses.

-The experimental design is grounded in the theory of context-dependent interpretation of gradable adjectives, in particular the role of comparison classes in scalar semantics.
-Gradable adjectives (e.g., tall, deep, clean) refer to degrees along a scale and acquire their interpretive thresholds through contextual anchoring.
-For example, a statement such as "The pool is deep" may be evaluated differently depending on whether the comparison is made with children’s pools or Olympic diving pools.

-The experiment is inspired by and aims to partially replicate the findings of:

-Weicker, M. & Schulz, P. (year).
-Children and adults privilege linguistic over visual information when creating comparison classes for prenominal gradable adjectives.
-Goethe University Frankfurt.

-Each item (e.g., deep, blank, numb) appears in four conditions combining:

-Two levels of linguistic context (Sentence Type A vs. Sentence Type B)

-Two levels of visual salience (High vs. Low image versions)

-Thus, the design results in 128 unique trials (32 adjective items × 4 conditions), fully randomized per participant with counterbalancing considerations.
-The final goal is to evaluate how visual cues and linguistic cues interact in shaping semantic judgments under controlled variation of contextual information.

-# Scalar Judgments Experiment on Gradable Adjectives
+Scalar Judgments Experiment on Gradable Adjectives (SoSe 2025 – Universität Osnabrück)

-This repository contains the implementation of a **2×2 within-item factorial behavioral experiment** developed in [PCIbex](https://github.com/addrummond/ibex/blob/master/docs/penncontroller.md).
-The study investigates how participants judge the congruence between sentences and images involving **gradable adjectives**, focusing on the interplay between **sentence context** and **visual salience**.
+This repository contains the implementation of a 2×2 within-item factorial behavioral experiment developed in PCIbex.
+The study investigates how participants judge the congruence between visually presented images and descriptive sentences containing gradable adjectives, focusing on the interplay between sentence context and visual salience.

-## 🔍 Research Background
+Research Background

-Gradable adjectives such as _tall_, _deep_, _clean_, or _transparent_ are interpreted relative to **degrees** on a conceptual scale.
-Their interpretation depends on contextual information, specifically the **comparison class** that is implicitly or explicitly evoked.
+Gradable adjectives such as tall, deep, clean, or transparent refer to degrees on a conceptual scale.
+Their interpretation depends on contextual anchoring, especially the comparison class involved.
 For instance:

-> _"Jonathan is tall."_
-> This is only interpretable with respect to a comparison class: _Is Jonathan tall for a toddler?
-For a basketball player?_

-Our experiment builds upon theoretical and experimental work in this area, including:

-- **Weicker, M. & Schulz, P.**: _Children and adults privilege linguistic over visual information when creating comparison classes for prenominal gradable adjectives_.

-## 🎯 Goals

-This experiment aims to:
-- Explore whether participants privilege **linguistic** or **visual** cues when evaluating scalar properties.
-- Examine **context-sensitivity** of scalar predicates under visual variation.
-- Partially replicate semantic judgments observed in previous child and adult studies on **comparison class selection**.

-## 🧪 Experimental Design

-- **Design**: 2×2 within-item factorial
-  - **Factor 1**: Sentence Type (Context A vs. Context B)
-  - **Factor 2**: Image Salience (High vs. Low)
-- **Stimuli**: 32 gradable adjective items × 4 conditions = 128 total trials
-- **Response mode**: Yes/No judgment on sentence-image congruency
-- **Randomization**: Full randomization per participant, with no repetition of image-context pairs
-- **Deployment**: PCIbex (PennController extension of IBEX)
--
-## 🛠️ Technologies

-- JavaScript (PennController syntax)
-- PCIbex (Browser-based experimental framework)
-- HTML/CSS for UI
-- Optional: R or Python for data analysis (not included in this repo)

-## 👩‍🔬 How to Run

-1. Clone the repository.
-2. Upload to your PCIbex account.
-3. Make sure all image files are hosted and paths are correct.
-4. Launch and test in different browsers for consistency.

-## 📜 License

-This project is released under the [MIT License](LICENSE).

-## 📬 Contact

-For academic inquiries or collaboration, contact:

-- Martín Enrique Iribarren (Universität Osnabrück)
+"Jonathan is tall"
+This can only be interpreted meaningfully relative to a comparison class: Is Jonathan tall for a toddler?
+For a basketball player?

+The experiment is grounded in the theory of context-sensitive scalar semantics, particularly how gradable adjectives acquire thresholds for interpretation.
+It draws inspiration from:

+Weicker, M. & Schulz, P. (n.d.)
+Children and adults privilege linguistic over visual information when creating comparison classes for prenominal gradable adjectives
+(Goethe University Frankfurt)

+Research Objectives
+Investigate whether participants privilege linguistic or visual information when interpreting scalar predicates.

+Explore how contextual variation in both language and perception modulates scalar judgments.

+Partially replicate earlier findings on comparison class selection in adult and child populations.

+Experimental Design
+Design: 2×2 within-item factorial design

+Factor 1: Sentence Type (Context A vs. Context B)

+Factor 2: Image Salience (High vs. Low)

+Stimuli: 32 adjective items × 4 combinations = 128 unique trials

+Response Task: Participants make yes/no judgments on whether the sentence matches the image.

+Randomization: Each participant receives a unique random order of all 128 trials (no repetitions).

+Platform: PCIbex (PennController extension for Ibex)

+Technologies Used
+PCIbex: browser-based experiment delivery (PennController)

+JavaScript (PennController syntax)

+HTML/CSS for layout/styling

+Data export compatible with R/Python for analysis (scripts not included in this repo)

+How to Run the Experiment
+Clone or download this repository.

+Upload all files (code and images) to your PCIbex Farm account.

+Ensure all image paths are correct and assets are properly hosted.

+Test on multiple browsers for visual and functional consistency.

+Optionally implement Latin Square logic before deployment, depending on participant count.

+Supervision
+This project was developed under the academic supervision of:

+Dr. Morwenna Hoeks (she/her)
+Institute of Cognitive Science
+University of Osnabrück

+📬 Contact
+For questions, collaboration, or clarifications:

+Martín Enrique Iribarren
+Cognitive Science (B.Sc.)
+University of Osnabrück
+Contact via university channels or GitHub

+License
+Distributed under the terms of the MIT License.